 When you go about a data migration process, you could also have old hardware and software that you would like to replace.
 These are called legacy systems.
 Perhaps you would like to add some new applications to make your business easier to run after the migration is complete.
 This can complicate the process of data migration.
 In today’s era, many companies think about moving to a system that uses the cloud.
 The cloud is a virtual storage area where you can share files and create backups in case you need them later.

-When it comes to data migration, whether this takes place using legacy systems or the cloud, it is important to plan this move properly.
-To make this happens, there are a few important points that you need to keep in mind.
+When it comes to data migration, whether this takes place using legacy systems or the cloud, it is essential to plan this move properly.
+To make this happens, there are a few crucial points that you need to keep in mind.

 The Risks and Challenges of Data Migration